aedanvalle/React_Connect_Homework_8/README.md

 Installation:

 Alternative 1
-    -download the files and type 'npm start' for program to run.
+    -download the files
+    -cd to folder, then type 'npm start' for program to run.
     -will running be running on port 3000

 Alternative 2